 Why Use Promotional Products

 Promotional products can be an effective tool to market your business.
-They can be used as an advertising material, a business gift, and incentive (or all of the above).
+They can be used as advertising material, a business gift, and incentive (or all of the above).
 Specifically, promotional products can be used to:

 - To thank customers for their business